What Is Spotting In Animation? By Neil Blevins Created On: Feb 15th 2026 Updated On: Mar 28th 2026 Software: None

 later in production looks at earlier material (such as a script,

-storyboards or in some cases concept art) and creates a list of all
+storyboards or concept art) and creates a list of all

 team will take the script to a film and make a list of everything it